-Classroom Etiquette and Expectations The following ground rules have been developed out of respect for both the students and the instructors in this class.
+Classroom Etiquette and Expectations

-• Coming to class on time: Coming to class late interrupts the flow of our discussions and distracts the rest of the class.
-You are expected to come on time and be attentive when class begins.
-If you must be late for a legitimate reason, please inform me in advance.
+The following ground rules have been developed out of respect for both the students and the instructors in this class.

-- Once class starts: Put away any distractions.
-Although you are not expected to be completely silent during the class, you are expected to keep your thoughts on the subject and your comments at least related to the topic. - Leaving early: If you must leave early for a legitimate reason, please let me know in advance. - Other electronic equipment: Texting is not allowed during class time.
+- Coming to class on time: Coming to class late interrupts the flow of our discussions and distracts the rest of the class.
+You are expected to come on time and be seated and attentive when class begins.
+If you must be late for a legitimate reason, please inform the me in advance. - Once class starts: Put away any distractions.
+Although you're not expected to be completely silent during the class, you are expected to keep your thoughts on the subject and your comments at least related to the topic. - Leaving early: If you must leave early for a legitimate reason, please let me know in advance. - Laptop computers: Laptops can be used during this class. - Other electronic equipment: Texting is not allowed during class time.
 Cell phones should be turned off or set to silent.